Magician & Marketing Alumnus Made His Shyness Disappear at Rowan [VIDEO]

 Today we speak to Bryan Emery, a junior Marketing and Management double major from Hamilton, NJ (Mercer County).
 Bryan is an Event Management and Marketing Intern with Rowan’s Rohrer Center for Professional Development.
 Read on as he tells us about his majors and what he’s learning from his internship experience.
 Why did you decide to […]

-#TRANSFERmation Tuesday: A Conversation with Music Industry Major Emileigh Zane
+Music Industry Transfer Student: Emileigh Zane

 In this edition of #TRANSFERmation Tuesday, we learn more of Music Industry major Emileigh Zane of Penns Grove, NJ (Salem County).
 In this exchange, we learn more of her own experience as a transfer student as well as what motivated her to pursue a career inside the music industry.